-REDONDO BEACH BEAUTY COLLEGE 2205 W. Artesia Blvd.
-Redondo Beach, CA 90278.
-Contact (310) 370-7464 Email: rbbeautycollege@yahoo.com
+REDONDO BEACH BEAUTY COLLEGE 23800 Hawthorne Blvd # 200 Torrance, CA 90505.
+Contact (310) 370-7464

+Email: rbbeautycollege@yahoo.com

-Redondo Beach Beauty College occupies 4,880 square feet of commercial space that can accommodate 168 people at any one time.
-Our school is on the main boulevard of the city of Redondo Beach, just 1.5 miles from the ocean, and in walking distance of a post office, a supermarket, library, gas station, and several restaurants.
+Redondo Beach Beauty College occupies 4,412 square feet of commercial space that can accommodate 150 people at any one time.
+Our school is on the main boulevard of the city of Torrance, just 3.9 miles from the ocean (Redondo pier), and in walking distance of a Best Buy, gas station, and several restaurants.
 Public buses stop every fifteen minutes right in front of the school allowing for each access to those who have no alternative modes of transportation.
-The facility consists of combined lecture/lab rooms, workshop areas, administrative offices, student resource library and student break room.
+The facility consists of combined lecture/lab rooms, workshop areas; administrative offices, student resource library and student break room.
 Redondo Beach Beauty College is equipped with modern furniture, fixtures, and latest beauty products to assure students the optimal learning experience.
 The school is fully compliant with all fire, safety and health regulations.

-Redondo Beach Beauty College employs bilingual instructors proficient in either English and Spanish or English and Vietnamese to better serve the majority of the diverse local community.
+Redondo Beach Beauty College employs bilingual instructors proficient in either English and Spanish or English and Vietnamese to better serve the majority of the diverse local community